Veltas/dcs-lua/README.md

     $ dcs-get install dcs-lua

-This will overwrite your installation with dcs-lua.
+This will overwrite your session with dcs-lua.
 Now when you install packages they're marked as manually installed, your pre-existing packages are still there and should remain installed correctly.
 If you find bugs please [report them in the issue tracker](https://github.com/Veltas/dcs-lua/issues).

 When installed this version of the executable is used mostly the same way as the old one, check status section above for missing features.
 The following will give you a list of commands: